MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## I can't place holograms or see holograms that I previously placed
+## Can't place holograms or see previously placed holograms

 If HoloLens can't map or load your space, it enters Limited mode and you won't be able to place holograms or see holograms that you've placed.
 Here are some things to try: